 *Note: Schedule is subject to change

-The project team is hosting an Online Open House to share information about the project, potential impacts, and answer questions on Thursday, December 15 from 6:00 p.m. to 7:00 p.m.
-Register for the Online Open House here or by visiting the City of Bellevue events calendar.
-A recording of the Online Open House and the presentation will be available on the project website after the meeting.
+The project team hosted an Online Open House to share information about the project, potential impacts, and answer questions on Thursday, December 15.
+View the presentation from the Online Open House and watch the recording below.

 During construction, traffic on NE 21st Street will be reduced from two lanes to one lane of alternating traffic.
 This traffic restriction will be in place 24 hours a day throughout construction (approximately May to October).
 Potential impacts may include delays entering and exiting NE 21st Street from 140th Avenue NE during peak traffic hours.
 Flaggers will be onsite to minimize traffic delays.